 A complete 360° approach to cloud management with Buttonwood Cloud Exchange

 One of Buttonwood’s greatest assets is its ability to provide financial control at every stage of the journey.
-When asked what is our biggest differentiator over other products on the market, I always reference the tight integration between Broker, Workspace and Analytics.
+When asked what is our biggest differentiator over other products on the market, I always reference the tight integration between Broker, Exchange and Analytics.
 Delivering complete 360-degree financial management in cloud wasn’t easy.
 We needed to develop a broad range of capabilities and then seamlessly interlace all the elements into a complex multi-cloud orchestration process.

-The Original Solution: Cloud Workspace
+The Original Solution: Cloud Exchange

-Workspace has been continuously updated over the last 3 years to ensure a seamless transition to cloud.
+Exchange has been continuously updated over the last 3 years to ensure a seamless transition to cloud.
 Our unique framework provides users with complete financial governance over cloud consumption and spend to deliver true cloud transparency.

-In Workspace, users can use delegations to authorise individuals within their organisation to create and manage Cost Centres and Budgets respectively.
+In Exchange, users can use delegations to authorise individuals within their organisation to create and manage Cost Centres and Budgets respectively.
 Pre-defined limits control how much individuals can set in their budgets, or manage on behalf of a Cost Centre owner.

 Users can use Cost Centres to capture cloud usage for internal cost reporting.
 An organisation can also establish a series of budgets under each Cost Centre to help reconcile cloud spend as well as govern consumption over a defined period, a financial year for example.